karmaniverous/blog/collections/_posts/2024-10-23-betting-on-bali-my-journey-into-the-offshoring-business.md

 In other words: **I'm laying down a _big_ bet on Bali!** 🚀

 Let me share the evidence that has inspired me to take this personal and professional leap.
-Maybe it will inspire you to walk with me!
+Maybe it will inspire you to jump in with me!

 ## English